Ammonites in the Bible

 Verse ConceptsSurvivors Of Israel

-and said to him, "{Are you at all aware} that Baalis, the king of the {Ammonites}, has sent Ishmael the son of Nethaniah, to kill you?"
-But Gedaliah the son of Ahikam would not believe them.
+and said to him, “Do you know that Baalis the king of the Ammonites has sent Ishmael the son of Nethaniah to take your life?”
+But Gedaliah the son of Ahikam did not believe them.

 Verse ConceptsNot Believing PeopleAttempting To Kill Specific People